 This makes great marketing sense, due to anecdotal data, because these demographics have average incomes of $60,000.00 annually and above.
 Chances are if you’re at a ski resort, you spent a pretty penny to get there, so you’re most likely owning, or going to own a home in the near future.

 If you have your VA Certificate of Eligibility and your ready to purchase a home, either as a first time use, or any subsequent use for your entitlement, there has never been a better time then now.

-With the amount of lenders jumping on the VA band wagon, and non profits eager to assist, if you just utter the two magical letters “VA” you can expect to be waited on hand and foot.
+With the number of lenders jumping on the VA bandwagon, and non-profits eager to assist, if you just utter the two magical letters “VA” you can expect to have waited on hand and foot.

 From 2001-2005 Hampton was a part of the refi boom of the early 2000’s, closing an average of 50 mortgage loans monthly leading him to a member of the Ditech.com Presidents Club.
 This tempo of loan originations empowered and fueled his mortgage knowledge early on.

 In 2005 Hampton joined Lenox Financial Mortgage in Costa Mesa CA. Shortly thereafter he became sales manager of the internet loan originations division and grew that department to 33 mortgage loan officers with a total monthly funding of over twenty million in gross revenue.
 His role in management broadened his knowledge of the mortgage industry from compliance, to secondary markets, to customer service retail and wholesale.
 His 13-year tenure at Lenox Financial Mortgage was instrumental to his mortgage lending prowess during a kaleidoscopic financial era.